veracity/veracity-documentation/sections/tenantmanagement/tenantmanagement.md

 To update license details using a JSON patch document, call the following endpoint with a PATCH method:
 * `/tenants/{tenantId}/applications/{applicationId}/licenses/{entityId}`

-##### Remove subscription
+##### Remove license
-To remove a subscription, call the following endpoint with a DELETE method:
+To remove a license, call the following endpoint with a DELETE method:
 * `/tenants/{tenantId}/applications/{applicationId}/licenses/{entityId}`

 ##### Check all tenants